coverclock/com-diag-hazer/README.md

     GSV [12] sat  46 elv 38 azm 215 snr 43dBHz con GPS
     GSV [13] sat  48 elv 36 azm 220 snr 42dBHz con GPS
     GSV [14] sat  51 elv 44 azm 183 snr 37dBHz con GPS

+If the platform on which you are running Hazer supports GPIO, you can assert an output pin in time with the DCD signal to provide a 1PPS strobe.
+This example (which I've run on a Raspberry Pi) uses pin 16.
+Note that you may have to run gpstool as root to access the GPIO pins.
+Also, if gpstool exits ungracefully (which will typically be the case), you may have to use Diminuto's pintool to deallocate the GPIO pin, as shown below.

+    # pintool -p 16 -n
+    # gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -E -c -p 16